Yord/shargs/README.md

 <tr name="demandACommand">
 <td><code><a href="#demandACommand">demandACommand</a>({errs, opts})</code></td>
 <td>
-Checks if <code>opts</code> includes at least one command and records an exception if no command is found.
+Checks if <code>opts</code> includes at least one command and reports an exception if no command is found.
 <details>
 <summary>
 Read on...